OPINION:

 On Wednesday, the state Senate approved a measure removing the fiction that police officers oversee these programs.
 Senate Bill 59 replaces cops with “technicians.”
 House Bill 994 dispenses with the pretense that photo radar devices are “protecting the children” in school zones.

-Democrats latch onto these schemes because automobiles embody a self-reliance anathema to the progressive worldview.
-Fortunately, President Trump selected a Transportation chief who cares about the public.
+Democrats latch on to these schemes because automobiles embody a self-reliance anathema to the liberal worldview.
+Fortunately, President Trump selected a Transportation Department chief who cares about the public.

 “Freedom means affordable cars.
 For U.S. DOT, that means getting rid of nonsense environmental rules that make it impossible to build vehicles,” Mr. Duffy recently said.

-Mr. Duffy can liberate Washington’s visitors and commuters from the snares set by unscrupulous private companies, and that would have the side benefit of forcing Ms. Bowser to be more frugal in her budgeting.
-But he should do more.
+Mr. Duffy can liberate the District’s visitors and commuters from the snares set by unscrupulous private companies, and that would have the side benefit of forcing Ms. Bowser to be more frugal in her budgeting.
+Still, he should do more.

-He needs to update the guidance his department provides to state transportation agencies to discourage the fleecing citizens under the guise of law enforcement.
+He needs to update the guidance his department provides to state transportation agencies to discourage the fleecing of citizens under the guise of law enforcement.
 Stop approving federal grants for cameras.
-Millions use the roads daily to get to work or drop their children off at school.
+Millions use the roads daily to get to work or drop off their children at school.

-Put a couple billion back in their pocket.
+Put a couple of billion dollars back into their pockets.

 Please read our comment policy before commenting.